dipanshuhappy/programming-beginner/6_level.md

 print(sum([1 if c in a else -1 if c in b else 0 for c in n]))
 ```

 Now after these questions , we can now move to the next level .Because we have covered an overall concept of sets and dictionaries.
+Dictionaries are often major key data type to most DSA questions .
+So you must master this concept before you can move ahead.

 <button name="button" onclick="1_level.md">Next Level</button>